 Outward Fellowships: Academic staff, postdoctoral research staff and completing PhD students can be considered for a Fellowship.
 Fellowship applications are particularly welcomed from completing PhD students and post-doctoral researchers to transfer the results of their research into a partner company or other organisation.
 PhD students/PDRAs are recommended to consult their supervisor as the first step in applying for a Fellowship.
 PhD students must have submitted their thesis before commencing the Fellowship.

-Inward Fellowships: Applications are invited from academic staff to host a named industry contact in their Department for a 3-10 month Fellowship.
+Inward Fellowships: Applications are invited from academic staff to host a named industry contact in their Department for a 3-12 month Fellowship.

 Applicants need not personally have been previously funded by an EPSRC grant or studentship.
 However the field of work must fall within EPSRC remit and the proposal must demonstrate how knowledge and expertise linked to EPSRC research will be transferred between the University and the partner company.
-An appropriate collaboration agreement covering IP terms must be signed between the Fellow, University and company before the Fellowship begins.

 Outward Fellowships: Staff costs (full- or part-time) for the Fellow plus travel and subsistence can be included up to a maximum of £60 000.